 My challenge was to create a consistent header and footer that could be rolled out across the site, irrespective of the underlying technology or front-end framework.

 Data and content strategy

 It was vital that the new navigation made sense from a user perspective, rather than reflecting the organisation structure.
 To do this I used analytics data to group together the most popular topics.
 These became the top-level menu items, and the most popular subjects within each became the second and third level items.

 I then conducted a content audit, creating an index of every hub and content page on the site.
 Working with the content team, we decided which pages would go into each topic, creating a site map content hierarchy.

-Before beginning design and development work, I conducted a series of tree tests with users both familiar and unfamiliar with Mumsnet.
+Before beginning design and development work, I conducted a series of card sorting and tree tests with users both familiar and unfamiliar with Mumsnet.
 Setting a series of tasks, I asked people to find both top-level and nested content to make sure they could find it using the new site structure.

 After the structure was agreed, I created a series of wireframes, prototypes and designs to test variations until we arrived at a solution liked by the majority of users.

 Creating the new header and footer was a challenge.
-The code had to work flawlessly across desktop and mobile, be fully SEO optimised and accessible – and, the hardest bit, work on any page across the site without either breaking itself, or the surrounding page.
+The code had to work flawlessly across desktop and mobile, be fully SEO optimised and accessible – and work on any page across the site without either breaking itself, or the surrounding page.
 I worked closely with the development team throughout this process to test code, make suggestions for improvements, and provide design guidance where necessary.

 This was a big change to the site, much too risky to launch in one go.
-If anything went wrong, the backlash from our users would be swift and fierce.
+If anything went wrong, the backlash from our users would be fierce.